dndworld/dndworld.github.io/advanced-play/bm.md

 For transactions through the Black Market Bin:
 - Once you've found the item you wish to purchase or sell, along with its associated costs, use the `!transaction` command in `#transaction-log` with all the pertinent information in the command.
 - If you're purchasing an item, fill out the form below as well and send it into the `#transaction-log` channel.
-- Afterwards, react to it with the 🎐 emoji.
+- Afterwards, react to it with the 🎐 `:windchime:` emoji.

 !!!Note
 - Not all items can be purchased from the Black Market.